RAG for data center maintenance protocols

 - Complete audit trail of maintenance decisions

-Problem 2: Time-Critical Troubleshooting
+Problem 2: time-critical troubleshooting

 When equipment fails, every minute counts.
 SLAs measure response times in minutes, not hours.